Patrick Nordström: Style

-Nordstrom developed a number of new Ceramic glazes, including Gundestrup, Sung and Ox Blood.
-He was inspired by East Asian and French stoneware, he created ahis works represent a fine balance between simple shapes and richly varied glazes of high artistic quality.
+Nordstrom exhibited at the 1900 Paris Exposition.
+Between the late 19th century and his death in 1929, he developed a number of new Ceramic glazes, including Gundestrup, Sung, and Ox Blood.
+Before 1900, he was the first Paris ceramic artist to reinvent the legendary Chinese Ox Blood.
+He was inspired by other great pottery making cultures, and also developed distinctly modern forms, and richly varied glazes of high artistic quality.

 Exhibitions

-Nordstrom's works were featured in an exhibition at the National Museum in Stockholm from 16 March - 8 April 1956 and at the Danish Design Museum in Copenhagen from 12 April -27 May 1956.
+After his death, as he began to receive credit for the emergence of Danish pottery; his work was featured in an exhibition at the National Museum in Stockholm from 16 March - 8 April 1956 and at the Danish Design Museum in Copenhagen from 12 April -27 May 1956.
+Correctly, he is still considered a relative unknown, and underrated potter in Denmark, and in much of the world.